 The prevalence of chronic procrastination

-Chronic procrastination is a common problem, which approximately 20% of adults suffer from, and is especially common among certain populations, such as college students, where approximately 50% of people suffer from it.
+Chronic procrastination is a common problem, which occurs across diverse populations, and which approximately 20% of adults suffer from.
+Furthermore, it is especially common among certain populations, such as college students, where approximately 50% of people suffer from it.

 The dangers of chronic procrastination

-The tendency to procrastinate is associated with a variety of issues, such as worse academic performance, worse employment and financial status, worse emotional wellbeing, worse mental health, worse physical health, and a tendency to postpone getting treatment for one’s problems.
+The tendency to procrastinate is associated with various issues, such as worse academic performance, worse employment and financial status, worse emotional wellbeing, worse mental health, worse physical health, and a tendency to postpone getting treatment for one’s problems.

 Chronic vs. acute procrastination